Twitch Streamer, Blogger, Author. Constantly updating with Guides, News, and Reviews. Tune in and chill out.

 The bread and butter of Star Wars Galaxy of Heroes like most other games in this genre is the PvP.
 You progress up a ladder based ranking system earning different rewards for each tier.
 You can either control the battles manually or use auto-battle.
 The team that you fight with will be the team that defends against other players.

-There are a couple gripes I have with the ladder system in Galaxy of Heroes that could easily be fixed.
+There are a couple of gripes I have with the ladder system in Galaxy of Heroes that could easily be fixed.
 Latecomers are at a pretty bad disadvantage.
-First you only get 5 attempts at the ladder at a time which wouldn't be so bad in and of itself, but even if you drop 100$-200$ on the cash shop and have a vastly higher power number than people several hundred ranks above you it will only let you battle so many ranks above you.
-IE, to go from rank 120 to rank 5 will take more than 5 attempts as you can only battle 15-25 ranks higher even if you are stronger than everyone up to rank 6.
+First, you only get 5 attempts at the ladder at a time which wouldn't be so bad in and of itself, but even if you drop 100$–200$ on the cash shop and have a vastly higher power number than people several hundred ranks above you it will only let you battle so many ranks above you.
+IE, to go from rank 120 to rank 5 will take more than 5 attempts as you can only battle 15–25 ranks higher even if you are stronger than everyone up to rank 6.
 This means you'll have to drop several hundred gems just to find your true ranking quickly.
 There is no way to issue a challenge to other players either.

 Each day you'll gain rewards from your current ranking on the leaderboards.
 These can be used to buy shards for exclusive characters.
 My personal opinion is to aim high as most of the value rests with the 80 shard characters.

-The rewards are rather nice but due to the time/investment it takes to climb the leaderboard I wouldn't recommend going at it hardcore except for the wisest of Jedi or the most malicious of Sith.
+The rewards are rather nice but due to the time/investment it takes to climb the leaderboard, I wouldn't recommend going at it hardcore except for the wisest of Jedi or the most malicious of Sith.

 The Galactic War holotable unlocks at level 40.
 This is a really cool endurance/survival mode that ensures that your extra characters are still pretty useful.
 Players will battle through three levels at a time unlocking a chest after each win.
 Characters will not heal after each battle and the cooldowns will not refresh.
 Players will only get one chance a day to complete the entire map.
 However, players can keep battling until every single character is defeated.
 If you lose their team won't heal either and you can rechallenge with whatever characters you may still have alive.

 The trick here is to start with a good backup team and work through the lower level teams.
 When you get about halfway you will probably need to swap to most of your strong characters.
 Having several healers in your collection can make this a lot easier.
-Most of the enemy teams will use starter characters like chewie and add in 1-2 of the premium characters as you progress.
-The final team I fought had Obi wan and Darth Maul added to the starter line up.
+Most of the enemy teams will use starter characters like chewie and add in 1–2 of the premium characters as you progress.
+The final team I fought had Obi-wan and Darth Maul added to the starter line up.
 Take your time and each battle carefully and this should be some easy rewards each day.

 May the Force be with you.